taaldev/TaalApp/README.md

 ## Usage

-### IOS APP
+### Phonegap APP

-    Some description will be added later..
+    This app will be build to IOS and Android Applications to help people with accessibility problems.

 ### Contact me